haasn/libplacebo/README.md

 algorithms depending on the hardware's capabilities, combining the correct sequence of colorspace transformations and shader passes in order to get the best overall image quality, and so forth.

-**WARNING**: The `renderer.h` is a WIP component and currently doesn't support the full advertised featureset yet.
-If you trigger any unimplemented paths, it will abort().
-Use at your own risk.

 ## Installing